The US will provide cluster munitions to Ukraine as part of a new military aid package: AP sources

 ''We will have to de-mine anyway, but it's better to have this capability,'' Ustinova said.

-She credited Congress for pushing the administration over several months to change its position on the munitions.
+She credited Congress for pushing the Democratic president's administration over several months to change its position on the munitions.

 Rep. Michael McCaul, chairman of the House Foreign Affairs Committee, said the move was long overdue.